 So scoping is an exercise in negotiation and compromise.
 Your job is to maximize the the value you can generate with the resources you can secure.

-To help you navigate the challenging waters of project scoping, check out our feature article ‘How to Define Project Scope’.
+To help you navigate the challenging waters of project scoping, check out our videos and feature articles:

 For everything you decide you can and should do within your project budget (your scope – see above), there will be a load of things can’t or shouldn’t do.